calebuharrison/CrystGLFW-Guides/deep-dive/monitor/retrieving-monitor-attributes.md

 monitor_pos = monitor.position
 puts "(#{monitor_pos[:x]}, #{monitor_pos[:y]})" # => "(0, 0)"
 ```
 `position` returns a `NamedTuple(x: Int32, y: Int32)`, where `position[:x]` represents the x-coordinate of the monitor's position and `position[:y]` represents the y-coordinate of the monitor's position.
-The position given is the location, in screen coordinates, of the monitor's top-left corner.
+The position given is the location, in screen coordinates, of the monitor's top-left corner, relative to the virtual screen.

 `position` must be called from within a `run` block definition.